All Hostages Released In Tbilisi, Police Detain Attacker - Police Chief - UrduPoint

 All Hostages Released In Tbilisi, Police Detain Attacker - Police Chief

-The Georgian police on Friday detained an attacker who entered an office of a microfinancing organization in Tbilisi and freed all nine hostages, the chief of the city's police, Vazha Siradze, told reporters

-TBILISI (UrduPoint News / Sputnik - 20th November, 2020) The Georgian police on Friday detained an attacker who entered an office of a microfinancing organization in Tbilisi and freed all nine hostages, the chief of the city's police, Vazha Siradze, told reporters.
+TBILISI (UrduPoint News / Sputnik - 21st November, 2020) The Georgian police on Friday detained an attacker who stormed an office of a microfinancing organization in Tbilisi, and freed all hostages, the chief of the city's police, Vazha Siradze, told reporters.

 Earlier in the day, the Georgian Rustavi 2 broadcaster reported that the police operation was over after all hostages were released.